clojure-emacs/clojure-ts-mode/README.md

 #### Finally, in emacs

-Then tell Emacs where to find the shared library by adding something like this to your init file
+Then tell Emacs where to find the shared library by adding something like this to your init file:

 ```emacs-lisp
 (setq treesit-extra-load-path '( "~/path/to/tree-sitter-clojure/dist"))